 5. Do visitors stick around?

 This is something we touched on when we talked about content above, but it’s worth digging a little deeper.
-Lots of lawyers and doctors have trouble with high bounce rates, which indicates that people are coming to their websites—but they’re leaving just as quickly.
+Lots of lawyers and podiatrists have trouble with high bounce rates, which indicates that people are coming to their websites—but they’re leaving just as quickly.
 Those visitors aren’t digging around for more information.
 They aren’t engaging with a lot of your content or messaging.
 It can be infuriating because they’re clearly coming to your website—they just don’t like what they see.

 Without laying eyes on it, it’s tough to say exactly what might be causing a high-bounce-rate situation on your site.
 There are a lot of things that contribute to it, and finding the right solution usually means looking at each affected page of your website individually.
 However, the good news is that a lot of the fixes are fairly quick and easy.